Women serving as the first female CEOs at their credit unions offer tips and guardrails for the next generation of top female leaders.

 “On the IT side and in technical spaces, there are amazing opportunities for women,” says Nabhani.
 “When I look at my IT team, … I don’t feel like young women are given the idea that there is opportunity for themselves in those tech spaces.”

-As SAFE CU’s incoming CEO, Nabhani plans to put greater focus on engaging with local STEM (science, technology, engineering and math) programs to help girls and young women see themselves in the industry, not just in leadership but all positions, including IT and finance.
+As SAFE CU’s new CEO, Nabhani plans to put greater focus on engaging with local STEM (science, technology, engineering and math) programs to help girls and young women see themselves in the industry, not just in leadership but all positions, including IT and finance.
 She also wants to explore how the credit union can bring cohorts of young women into a summer internship program.

 “How are we helping and encouraging the girls?
 Finding that right moment to give that visibility and reaching girls at the right time is key,” says Nabhani.